 A family real estate trust is a legal arrangement where real property is held in trust for the benefit of family members.
 Governed by Australian common law, trust deeds, and state-based property legislation, these trusts are typically discretionary.
 This means the trustee has the authority to decide how income or capital is distributed among beneficiaries.

 Unlike direct ownership, the property is legally owned by the trustee, not the individuals.
 This separation offers asset protection and allows for flexible estate planning.
-In legal terms, a trust is not a separate legal entity but a fiduciary relationship.
+In legal terms, a trust is not a separate legal entity but a fiduciary relationship, similar to a property trust established under broader asset protection strategies.

 Establishing a trust in Australia involves the following legal steps: